Battle of Dujaila: Background

 During the second half of 1915, Force "D" had only one division, the 6th (Poona) Division under Major-General Charles V.F.
 Townshend, available for offensive operations.
-Eventually, the question of a further advance was taken up by Asquith's War Cabinet.
-Despite warnings from the Imperial General Staff, the decision to advance was given.
 Although tactically successful at the Battle of Ctesiphon, it proved to be a Pyrrhic victory.
 The Poona Division retreated to Kut.

 The Ottoman Sixth Army, reinforced, pursued and laid siege to the town after attempts to storm the Anglo-Indian positions failed.
 Failing to take the town by storm, the Ottoman Sixth Army had adopted a passive siege, preferring to starve the Kut defenders into submission.
 The survival of the garrison became dependent on its food supply.
 Originally, forecast to be exhausted by the middle of February 1916, additional food stocks had been discovered in the town at the end of January 1916, which would extend the defender's rations until the middle of April 1916.

 With the Poona Division under siege, the high commands in London and Simla began scrambling to put together a relief force.
 Lieutenant-General Fenton Aylmer was appointed to command the relief expedition, designated as the Tigris Corps.
 Originally intended to be made up of the 3rd (Lahore) Division and 7th (Meerut) Division as well as replacements intended for the besieged Poona Division.
 The Tigris Corps' first drive to relieve Townshend and the Kut garrison ground to a halt at the Battle of Hanna on 21 January 1916.